 This two-semester course is for Year 9 and Year 10 students wishing to gain experience in programming.
 It is particularly relevant to students who have an interest in digital technology.
-Using a design-make-appraise process, students will learn to create software using developing environments such as Game Salad and Python.
+Using a design-make-appraise process, students will learn to design and create digital solutions using HTML, JavaScript and Python.
 This course will foster a range of relevant skills for students who are interested in Information Systems and/or Computer Science.